 The MS in Information Systems helped by giving me a better understanding of operating systems, file systems, and computer mechanics.
 However, my BS in Management was equally helpful with my coursework in psychology, sociology, management, and accounting.
 I can’t really give an edge to one degree over the other for usefulness in the field.

 That said, I want to make sure I say a few things.
 Computer forensics is an apprenticeship discipline.
 More programs have come about in recent years—the one in which I teach at George Mason University included—that offer excellent coursework in computer forensics.
 However, you really learn the trade once you’re in a seat working on real cases alongside a senior examiner.

 Also, you do NOT need to have a programming background to work successfully in the field.
 In fact, I’ve had significantly better luck training investigators in the technical details of the job than I’ve had in teaching programmers methods of investigation and art of “the hunch.”
 If one doesn’t have a technical background in school, that is NOT a deterrent to getting into the field.

 TR: You've worked in both the private and public sectors, performing much of the same work.
 How would you describe the difference between the two?

 JI: The largest differences between working in public and private sectors are generally procedure and speed.
-In the Federal world, one’s procedures are generally (but not always) heavily prescribed, and speed of production is generally less critical (with some notable exceptions).
+In the federal world, one’s procedures are generally (but not always) heavily prescribed, and speed of production is generally less critical (with some notable exceptions).

-In the commercial world, procedures are largely driven by personal experience or your employer’s preferences, and speed of production is much higher.
-I’d spent four months on a single hard drive once with a Federal employer because of the amount of data it contained, but in the commercial world, you usually aim for a turnaround time of days or weeks at most.
+In the commercial world, procedures are largely driven by personal experience or your employer’s preferences, and the speed of production is much higher.
+I’d spent four months on a single hard drive once with a federal employer because of the amount of data it contained, but in the commercial world, you usually aim for a turnaround time of days or weeks at most.